aws-samples/eks-workshop/content/container_insights/setup.md

 1. CloudWatch agent
 2. FluentD

+#### Demo App
+In this section we will be setting up Container Insights for the ECS Demo app that you created in the *Deploy the Example Microservices* section earlier.
+If you haven't done that yet, go ahead and deploy the application and come back here again to proceed with Container Insights.

 #### Prerequisites
 Before you proceed further make sure the prerequisites mentioned in this link are taken care of